Gegori1/SVR-Extended/README.md

 # SVR_Extended
 SVR with elastic net penalization

-This repository is a Python implementation of SVR, based on weighted elastic-net regularization structure, using cvxopt as base solver.
+This repository is a Python implementation of SVR, based on weighted elastic-net regularization structure, using cvxpy as base solver.

 •	Bayesian Optimization: all files related to hyperparameter optimization.